0x3C50/Renderer/README.md

 # The two renderers
 Renderer2d is for 2d rendering on screens or the hud, Renderer3d is to be used inside the WORLD_RENDER event, that's where it thrives.

+# World rendering
+Rendering inside the world is a bit different than rendering on the screen.
+The world renderer (Renderer3d) uses VBOs to cache whatever it's doing, and will return a RenderAction instead of drawing it itself.

+## Caution with RenderAction
+RenderAction.draw() will draw the action, **but will NOT clear the VBO after it's done**. .draw() is being used to indicate that you want to use this VBO afterwards for faster performance on **large renders**.

+.drawOnce() will do exactly what it says, it draws the VBO **once** and deletes it after.
+So if you're drawing conventionally, use .drawOnce()!
+You can also regenerate the VBO after it's rendered when you use .drawOnce() multiple times, but that is not recommended.
+Draw once, forget about it.

+Example: `Renderer3d.something().drawOnce(matrixStack);`

+If you do want to reuse the VBO afterwards, save the RenderAction somewhere in a variable and reuse the .draw() method.
+If you're done, don't forget to call action.delete()

 # Event shifts
 PRE is for when you want to monitor an event happening and maybe cancel it, POST is for when you want to additionally render stuff when it happens.